VoicePIN/voicepin-flow-client/README.md

 ```

 ### Enrolling voiceprint using file
+Voicepin Flow for the moment allows enrollment using wave file only.
 ``` java
 SpeechStream enrollStream = new SpeechStream(new FileInputStream("/path/to/recording.wav"))
 EnrollRequest enrollRequest = new EnrollRequest(voiceprintId, enrollStream)